 The sunken shipwrecks near Tangalooma Island Resort are among the most popular places on the island to strap on a snorkel and fins.
 It is here where you’ll discover an underwater ecosystem filled with tropical reef fish, coral formations, and other marine life.

-On land, there is just as much fun to be had!
 With 95% of the island made up of National Park, there are many walking and hiking trails that cater to all fitness levels.
 Five Hills Lookout gives a 360-degree view of the northern point of the island.
 While at the end of the Blue Lagoon track, you’ll be rewarded with a freshwater lake that is a popular swimming location.

-There are many viewpoints on the island where you can take in stunning views, and one of the best is at Cape Moreton Lighthouse.
+There are many places on the island where you can take in stunning views, and one of the best is at Cape Moreton Lighthouse.
 The historic red and white striped lighthouse was the first built in Queensland and is an impressive structure standing 23-metres high.

 For the adventure seekers, pack your bodyboards and take a drive to the Big or Little Sand Hills, towards the southern end of the island for some sandboarding and guaranteed adrenaline rush.